Rufus (Street Fighter): In other media

+In the crossover comic Street Fighter X G.I.
+Joe by IDW Comics, Rufus appears as one of the participants at a tournament held by series villains M. Bison and Destro, with the tournament itself being a ploy to power the former's "psycho drive" with energy from the fighters.
+Reaching the semi-finals, Rufus is defeated by ninja Jinx, and afterwards the whole tournament is revealed to be rigged by the other fighters so she could proceed to the finals and defeat Bison.
+Rufus, enraged and feeling mocked, demands a match to determine the third place winner, only to be quickly knocked out, while the psycho drive is damaged and begins leaking energy.
+He nearly accepts his loss before seeing Candy flirt with another man, and re-enraged he absorbs the leaking energy to become "Psycho Rufus", a massive naked version of himself able to vomit up the residual energy as temporary hostile clones of various Street Fighter and G.I.
+Joe characters.
+The fighters combine forces to defeat him and he's restored to normal, taking the loss lightly with Candy beside him.

 Promotion and reception

 To promote Street Fighter IV and the character, artwork of Rufus including hand-drawn sprites of the character is included in Xbox Live themes.
-Worldwide restaurants Wan Zhu Ji and Benitora Gyoza Bo offered four Street Fighter IV themed meals, which included a nimono meat dish named after the character.
+Worldwide restaurants Wan Zhu Ji and Benitora Gyoza Bo offered four Street Fighter IV–themed meals, which included a nimono meat dish named after the character.
 At organized events, Capcom distributed a limited series of Street Fighter IV cards to promote the arcade title, one of which features Rufus in a fighting stance.
-Toy manufacturer NECA at one point considered making an action figure of the character, however due to the character's design they were unable to share elements from other figures to keep costs down, with General Manager of Product Development Randy Falk stating "He was just too big and round."
+Toy manufacturer NECA at one point considered making an action figure of the character, however due to the character's design they were unable to share elements from other figures to keep costs down, with general manager of product development Randy Falk stating, "He was just too big and round."

-Rufus has received mixed to positive reception since his debut.
-GameDaily named Rufus the strangest of the new characters introduced in Street Fighter IV, placing him 12th on their "Most Bizarre Fighting Characters" list and noting his high attack speed despite his weight.
-IGN described Rufus as one of the most interesting new characters introduced in the title, due to the "juxtaposition between his comical size and impressive speed" and added that his attack set "shows that if you can get past Rufus' comical exterior, a capable fighter hides within."
-IGN AU stated that while they felt the character was the ugliest in the game, they enjoyed his unpredictability and acrobatics, as well as his attitude.
-1UP.com called Rufus a worthy addition to the series, "despite...outward, me-too appearances".
-Anime News Network described Rufus as well-designed and engaging, despite initial reservations regarding the character.
-VideoGamer.com praised Rufus as one of the game's better new characters in the title, in heavy contrast to other additions such as Crimson Viper.
-GameTrailers praised the character and noted he "definitely offered something different", adding "You may not have expected a game's most obvious jiggle physics to apply to a male character."
-Stars and Stripes noted the level of detail in Rufus's animations and movements, describing his mobility as "weirdly awesome".